Huawei accuses US of 'cynically timed' Google ban

 Speaking to BBC Radio 4's World At One, Huawei's executive vice president in the UK, Jeremy Thompson, said the dispute was about trade, not security.

 "We're in the middle of a trade war between two big countries so the timing of this is to inflict maximum hurt on our organisation.
 We're a football in between this trade war," he said.

 He added that although the company had developed its own operating system it could use instead of Android, that was a "plan B" and the company "would rather" work with Google.

-“This is 100% about trade and we did expect something along these lines – not perhaps as cynically-timed as it is right now, but we are developing parallel operating systems – that’s why we invest 14 billion dollars a year in R&D, and we have used some of that investment to find alternatives.”
+"But we are developing parallel operating systems.
+That's why we invest $14 billion (£11bn) a year in R&D, and we have used some of that investment to find alternatives."

-“We have been making plans for this possible outcome but it hasn’t happened yet – the executive order that was announced last week has got 150 days to be implemented.
-We’re all, including Google, seeking to understand the full implications of it,” he said.
+"We have been making plans for this possible outcome but it hasn't happened yet.
+The executive order that was announced last week has got 150 days to be implemented," he said.

 "But our focus right now is on our existing customers and ensuring that we maintain the good service that we've been able to give them and we can continue to do that right now."

 Mr Thompson also rejected the argument that Huawei phones were no longer worth buying.

 "No I don't think that's the case, it is still a good phone and it will continue to work with the Google Protect – which is their security – and Google Play," he said.

 "What we're talking about here is future products that we launch – so anything that is in the market today is supported.